Get ready to ‘spring forward’: Daylight saving time begins soon - NewsBreak

 Additionally, studies have associated the period right after the time change with an increase of traffic accidents.

 Over a dozen states have moved to enact year-round daylight saving time, with measures being approved either by legislation or ballot measures.
 But without congressional action, states can’t simply move to DST due to the Uniform Time Act approved in 1966.
-Under the legislation, states are only permitted to remain in standard time all year, if they so choose.Ending daylight saving time may actually be bad for your health
+Under the legislation, states are only permitted to remain in standard time all year, if they so choose.What to know about rising rent prices in 2022

 Currently, there are bills looking to change that in the U.S. House of Representatives and the Senate, but both have languished in committees for months.